Every year students join mentors in disciplines across campus to delve into research through the Summer Hope Academic Research Program (SHARP).

 - Students: I've been offered a position, now what?

 Are you going to be housed on campus while you research?
 If so, notify the Office Manager in your hosting department.
 In addition, you must fill out a Summer Housing Application Form on the Student Housing website by March 31.
-If you chose to live on campus, half of the cost of your on-campus housing (for up to ten weeks while conducting research) is covered by the college.

 You may not have another job at Hope College while you are a full-time research student.
 In addition, many research contracts may stipulate that no other outside positions are acceptable while conducting research, especially when a second job could impact safety and productivity in the research lab setting.